Abdelazizmakkawi1/SEVEN-SAGES-TEA-COMPANY-SSTC-DATA-MODELING-PROJECT/02-Building-Power-BI-Report-for-Waggle/README.md

 ### Report Tab 2:
 To drive insights from the `pets` dataset, the second tab included:
-- A visualization that shows the `Heartrate by Activity` of cats and dogs.
+- A Line chart that shows the `Heartrate by Activity` of cats and dogs.
-- A visualization that shows the `age` difference for cats and dogs.
+- A Scatter chart that shows the `age` difference for cats and dogs.
-- 2 visualizations that show the difference in daily steps by age for dogs and cats that will switch to show the difference between activity minutes by age for dogs and cats using buttons.
+- 2 Histograms that show the difference in daily steps by age for dogs and cats that will switch to show the difference between activity minutes by age for dogs and cats using buttons.

 ![Waggle Report Tab 2](https://github.com/Abdelazizmakkawi1/SEVEN-SAGES-TEA-COMPANY-SSTC-DATA-MODELING-PROJECT/blob/master/02-Building-Power-BI-Report-for-Waggle/Theme%20and%20sources/Waggle-Tab2.jpg)